jiro412j/currency-converter/README.md

 $ npm install
 ```

-Run development server and open it on the brownser
+Run development server and open it on the browser

 ```
 $ ng serve